-For easier bottle-access, this cage has angled arms, which also hold your bottle tightly.
-Smaller sized frames, such as women-specific bikes that have minimal space due to a lower standover height and compact geometries can be fitted with this cage because it occupies less space when installed.
+For easier water bottle access, this bottle holder has angled arms, which also hold your bottle tightly.
+Smaller-sized frames, such as women-specific bikes that have minimal space due to a lower standover height and compact geometries can be fitted with this cage because it occupies less space when installed.

-- Cons : Might not fit some water bottles snugly.
+- Cons : Might not fit some cycling water bottles snugly.